Skip to main content

 Organization

-The Sam Agins Collection is contained in ten manuscript and storage boxes.
+The Sam Agins collection is contained in ten manuscript and storage boxes.
 Arrangement of the collection is topical and chronological.
-Correspondence is arranged alphabetically by name of correspondent; the name of the correspondent's business, company or organization is listed with the name.
+Correspondence is arranged alphabetically by name of correspondent; the name of the correspondent's business, company, or organization is listed with the name.
 News clippings are arranged chronologically by folders, each representing a decade.
 All other items are arranged topically under general titles such as "Music" for any items relating to Agins' musical career.

 Immediate Source of Acquisition